 Master of Arts in Educational Studies, Philosophy and History of Education

-The master's program specializing in Philosophy and History of Education is for scholars who enjoy reading books, debating ideas, discovering artifacts and creating historical narratives, and formulating compelling visions of new educational possibilities generally do well in a philosophy and history of education program.
+The master's program specializing in Philosophy and History of Education is for scholars who enjoy reading books, debating ideas, discovering artifacts and creating historical narratives, and formulating compelling visions of new educational possibilities.
 Some experience with philosophy or history is recommended.

 Common topics in philosophy of education concern the nature of knowledge, mind, culture, learning, justice, and democracy as these topics relate to education, schools, and human development.